chr-fritz/knx-exporter/README.md

 Prometheus.
 It takes the values either from cyclic sent `GroupValueWrite` telegrams and can request values itself using `GroupValueRead` telegrams.

-The data stored in prometheus can be visualized with [Grafana](https://grafana.com/).
+The data stored in Prometheus can be visualized with [Grafana](https://grafana.com/).
 This could look like this screenshot:
 ![Grafana Screenshot](grafana-screenshot.png)